 General Shingles Recipes to Use Upon Outbreak

 Mix the recipes below with an equal amount of carrier oil and apply to affected areas with a clean cotton swab 3-5 times a day.
-Many recipe call for “neat” application, but I think this is too strong.
+Many recipes call for “neat” application, but I think this is too strong.

 Using the essential below oils in a 50/50 ratio will help stave off the virus, however, try a patch test first as this is still a very strong dilution to use.
-You can of course, add more carrier oil to dilute the recipes further to suit your needs.
+You can, of course, add more carrier oil to dilute the recipes further to suit your needs.
 Please refer to this article for dilutions and conversions.